alfaarizi/tms-web-frontend/CONTRIBUTING.md

 ### Workflow

-The project follows the [Git Feature Branch Workflow](http://nvie.com/posts/a-successful-git-branching-model/), therefore development for all issues should be carried out on a feature branch with following a naming convention that enables Gitlab to join the issues with the appropriate branches.
+The project follows the [Gitflow](http://nvie.com/posts/a-successful-git-branching-model/) feature branching model, therefore development for all issues should be carried out on a feature branch with following a naming convention that enables Gitlab to join the issues with the appropriate branches.
 This convention is `<issue id>-<custom name>`.

 The default development branch for the project is **develop**.
 Only project members with at least *Maintainer* role are allowed to push to this branch, *Developers* shall submit a merge request for code review in order to merge their feature branch back.
 The stable branch of the project is **master**.
 Only project members with at least *Maintainer* role are allowed to push or merge into this branch.